Dial Post: Amenities and landmarks

+Dial Post adjoins the Knepp Wildland, a 3500 acre area of former arable and dairy farmland on the Knepp Castle estate that has been devoted to rewilding since 2001, with free-roaming cattle, ponies, pigs and deer acting as proxies for the herbivores that once grazed the landscape.
+In 2020 the estate saw the first white stork chicks known to have hatched in the wild in Britain since 1416.
+The estate's visitor facilities in the village include the Wilding Kitchen café and restaurant and a farm shop, opened in 2023 in a converted 18th-century Sussex barn; the restaurant was subsequently awarded a Michelin Green Star for sustainable gastronomy.

 A new village hall, built with the help of a £50,000 grant from the Sussex Downs and Low Weald LEADER programme, was completed early in 2010.

-The ecclesiastical parish centres on an ancient Grade I listed church, St George in the middle of West Grinstead The parishioners have undertaken to maintain the chancel in exchange for the grant from the glebe estate in 1511 of the church house, see chancel repair liability.
-Similarly, across that village centre is the listed Catholic Church of our Lady of Consolation and St Francis.
+The ecclesiastical parish centres on an ancient Grade I listed church, St George, in the middle of West Grinstead.
+The parishioners have undertaken to maintain the chancel in exchange for the grant from the glebe estate in 1511 of the church house (see chancel repair liability).
+Similarly, across that village centre is the listed Catholic Church of Our Lady of Consolation and St Francis.

 Transport

-Dial Post was originally on the main but picturesque A24 road linking London, Epsom, Leatherhead, Horsham and Worthing, between Southwater and Ashington, but a straighter bypass exists to the east.
+Dial Post originally lay on the A24 road linking London, Epsom, Leatherhead, Horsham and Worthing, between Southwater and Ashington; a straighter bypass now carries the road to the east of the village.